agroup/tripleo-puppet-elements/elements/neutron/README.md

-Install neutron service from git.
+Install neutron service from packages with puppet.